ashur/eleventy-plugin-styles/README.md

 # eleventy-plugin-styles

-An [Eleventy](https://11ty.dev/) shortcode for joining truthy object values into a semicolon-delimited string, suitable for use in an HTML element `style` attribute.
+An [Eleventy](https://11ty.dev/) plugin — available as a filter and a shortcode — for joining truthy object values into a semicolon-delimited string, suitable for use in an HTML element `style` attribute.

 ## Setup